weaveworks/weave/site/proxy.md

 firewalls inbetween need to be configured to permit access to the proxy port.

+The proxy can be stopped with

+    host1$ weave stop-proxy

+If you set your `DOCKER_HOST` to point at the proxy, remember to revert to the original setting.

 ## <a name="usage"></a>Usage

 When containers are created via the weave proxy, their entrypoint will